Is the Philippines one of the best digital nomad destinations in 2019? Short answer; yes. It’s like Thailand circa 1994 with internet.

 - A Travel Itinerary for the Top 10 Best Beaches in the Philippines

-Once you settle in, you’ll find that the Philippines has a number of the best cities for digital nomads.
+Once you settle in, you’ll find that the Philippines has a handful of what could rank as “the best cities for digital nomads”.
 There’s something for everyone, with options that range from urban to beach life.

-I recommend the Philippines for digital nomads who have been to at least one other nomad hub like Thailand, Indonesia, or Vietnam first.
+I recommend the Philippines for digital nomads who have been to at least one other nomad hub like Thailand, Indonesia, or Vietnam first –and are well adjusted to setting up shop in a place that’s a little more rugged.
 I find Chiang Mai, Bali, and Ho Chi Minh to be great places to cut your teeth in the beginning of your nomadic lifestyle.

 After that, you’re ready for nomad Philippines life.
 The reason for this is that there’s less digital nomads in the Philippines, and that means less support if you run into trouble.